mulesoft-assets/template-sfdc2sfdc-opportunity-broadcast/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to synchronize opportunities from one Salesforce org to another.
+As a Salesforce admin I want to migrate opportunities from one Salesforce organization to another.

 This Template should serve as a foundation for setting an online sync of opportunities from one Salesforce instance to another.
 Every time there is new opportunity or a change in an already existing one, the integration will poll for changes in Salesforce source instance and it will be responsible for updating the opportunity on the target org.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

 As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing) and [Outbound messaging](https://www.salesforce.com/us/developer/docs/api/Content/sforce_api_om_outboundmessaging.htm)
-The batch job is divided in Process and On Complete stages.
+The batch job is divided in *Process* and *On Complete* stages.
 The integration is triggered by a scheduler defined in the flow that is going to trigger the application, querying newest Salesforce updates/creations matching a filter criteria and executing the batch job.
-During the Process stage, each SFDC Opportunity will be filtered depending on, if it has an existing matching Opportunity in the SFDC Org B.
+During the *Process* stage, each Salesforce Opportunity will be filtered depending on, if it has an existing matching Opportunity in the Salesforce Org B.
-The last step of the Process stage will group the Opportunities and create/update them in SFDC Org B.
+The last step of the *Process* stage will group the Opportunities and create/update them in Salesforce Org B.

 The integration could be also triggered by http inbound connector defined in the flow that is going to trigger the application and executing the batch job with received message from Salesforce source instance.
 Outbound messaging in Salesforce allows you to specify that changes to fields within Salesforce can cause messages with field values to be sent to designated external servers.
 Outbound messaging is part of the workflow rule functionality in Salesforce.
 Workflow rules watch for specific kinds of field changes and trigger automatic Salesforce actions in this case sending Opportunities as an outbound message to Mule Http inbound connector, which will then further process this message and creates Opportunities in target Salesforce org.
-Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.
+Finally during the *On Complete* stage the Anypoint Template will log output statistics data into the console.

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
-All of them deal with the preparations in both source and destination systems, that must be made in order for all to run smoothly. **Failling to do so could lead to unexpected behavior of the template.**
+All of them deal with the preparations in both source and destination systems, that must be made in order for all to run smoothly. **Failing to do so could lead to unexpected behavior of the template.**